richardm90/rmaliens/README.md

 # Your IBM i

-In this project there are lots of references to `my_ibm_i` both in this readme and witin the code.
+In this project there are lots of references to `myibmi` both in this readme and witin the code.
 This is the name of your IBM i.
-If you add `my_ibm_i` to your hosts file and point it to your IBM i IP address the instructions and code will work out of the box.
+If you add `myibmi` to your hosts file and point it to your IBM i IP address the instructions and code will work out of the box.